Code-Institute-Submissions/darylkangjh-project-3/README.md

 While this project only involved myself (Daryl), I used GitHub for source control for any day-to-day commit.
 Commits to Heroku were done at the beginning as a test and, subsequently, nearing the deadline of the project.

 ## Database Design
+Due to the simplicity of relationship between various entities, MongoDB was used for it's scalability and the infancy of this project.
+It is a plan, if criterions/features are confirmed and stable, for this platform to adopt SQL database which will help with enforcing relationships between data strictly as compared to MongoDB.

 E.R.
 Diagram at the beginning of the project 13 August 2020
 ![image](static/image/readme/erd_01.png)